 HPV, MCV, PCV, PPSV

-This building block is a light-hearted flier about vaccines needed by adults and adolescents.
+This is a light-hearted flier about vaccines needed by adults and adolescents.
 Feel free to reproduce and use in your office to educate patients.

 This flyer is available for you to print off and hang up around your health care practices.

-Contained in this block are HPV Vaccine Fliers with which you can use to hang in your office, distribute to patients and parents, or educate staff.
+This resource provides HPV Vaccine Fliers which can be hung in your office, distributed to patients, or used to educate staff.

 Posting fliers around your office which promote vaccination is a great way to increase patient awareness of their need for vaccination.

-Contained in this block are Meningitis Vaccine Fliers from CDC and IAC, with which you can use to hang in your office, distribute to patients and parents, or educate staff.
+This resource provides Meningitis Vaccine Fliers from CDC and IAC, which can be hung in your office, distributed to patients, or used to educate staff.

 Parents often question the safety of vaccines for their children.
 This resource provides CDC answers to common safety questions.